MrPratula/ing-sw-2020-romeo-pozzan-prada/README.md

 - ClientCLI.jar

 It is the client that runs a terminal to play.
 It is higly recommended not to use cmd.
 It can be runned in different ways:

--in this case it will be runned on localHost and on default port 12345:
+-1: it will be runned on localHost and on default port 12345:
 ```
 java -jar path/to/ClientCLI.jar
 ```

--in this case it will be runned on address MY_IP_ADDRESS and on port MY_PORT:
+-2: it will be runned on address MY_IP_ADDRESS and on port MY_PORT:
 ```
 java -jar path/to/ClientCLI.jar -ip MY_IP_ADDRESS -port MY_PORT
 ```